niaid/dsb/README.md

 ## Optional step; remove proteins without staining

-Some proteins in an experiment may not work for bioinformatic reasons or may target a very rare cell population that was absent in the experiment.
-Proteins without counts in stained cells can be removed from both matrices prior to normalization.
-In this experiment, CD34 has essentially no data (a maximum raw UMI value of 4 across all cells in the experiment).
-We therefore remove it.
-In many cases, removing proteins is not necessary, but we recommend checking out your raw data.
+Proteins without raw data in stained cells (below, the maximum UMI count for one protein was 4, an order of magnitude below even the isotype controls) can be removed from both matrices prior to normalization.
+In many cases, removing proteins is not necessary, but we recommend checking your raw data.

 ``` r
 # flter